Tkmaseti/Ransomeware/README.md

 # Ransomeware

-## Basic ransomeware attack using fernet for encyption and decryption
+## Basic stable ransomeware virus using fernet for encyption and decryption